yuv422/png2tile/README.md

 It is written in C++ and requires the libpng library.
 It should be fairly portable.

-This project is heavily imspired by Maxim's BMP2Tile application https://github.com/maxim-zhao/bmp2tile
+This project is heavily inspired by Maxim's BMP2Tile application https://github.com/maxim-zhao/bmp2tile

 ## Usage